ivansurif/az_storage_queue_monitor/slack_stalker/README.md

 # Slack Toolbox [1.0]

-This repository is a set of tools meant leverage Azure features.
+This repository is a set of tools meant to showcase the use of Azure resources.

-## Slack Stalker WIP
+## [Slack] Stalker
-This tool is designed to alert the user of any new posts made by one or more persons of interest.

-It leverages Slack Events API and Event Grid to react to messages posted on Slack.

-It uses Azure Queue Storage to create and store a message that contains information about the posted file.
+This is an agnostic tool designed to monitor and process activity in messaging systems such as Slack, or any other messaging platform that offers an events API.

+It leverages Azure Event Grid custom topics to receive message events, which are stored in Azure Queue Storage.
+From that point, an Azure Function takes on and processes the messages.

+The repo does not get into Slack-specific API connection.
+It is a general purpose design which accepts a message payload in an Event Grid custom topic, queues it, and processes it.

+Processing use cases could be many:
+- alerting the user that a person of interest posted a message in a public channel.
+- producing statistics about topics discussed and activity.
+- analyzing messages using LLM to automatically propose updates to documentation, detecting hot topics and matters of interest to the user.

 #### Data Object
 The function expects a data object which stores and makes available to the function the configuration parameters necessary for it to run.
 The parameters are the below: